Colin Maclachlan is a former SAS soldier.

-He was involved in some of the SAS’ more high profile and daring missions of the recent period.
+He was involved in some of the most high profile and daring SAS missions in recent time.

 Only a handful of men have been involved in hostage negotiations, hostage rescue and been a hostage themselves and Colin is one of them.

 On one mission he waded through swamps in Sierra Leone to hunt down the ‘West Side Boys‘, a guerrilla gang holding 11 British soldiers hostage.
 It was a mission so dangerous they nicknamed it ‘Operation Certain Death’ – it’s real name was Operation Barras.

-The SAS recce teams secured the hostages’ building and neutralised any West Side Boys.
+The SAS teams secured the hostages’ building and neutralised any West Side Boys.

 Maclachlan was also the first sniper on the scene when a hijacked flight with 180 passengers landed at Stansted.
 Sparking a four day stand-off, it was the longest standing hostage siege on UK soil to date.